dcronkite/pytakes/README.md

 #### Term Table ####
-This is the table containing the terms you want to search for (i.e., the entities you wan't extracted.
+This is the table containing the terms you want to search for (i.e., the entities you wan't extracted).
+I have a script to auto-generate these, and will plan to include this in the file in due course (give me month ;) ).
+This is comparable to input required by cTAKES (and is derived from that).

+    ​Column	​Type	​Description
+    ​ID	​int	​identity column; unique integer for each row ​CUI	​varchar(8)	​category identifier; can be used to "group" different     terms together ​Fword	​varchar(80)	​first word of term
+    ​Text	​varchar(8000)	​term
+    ​Code	​varchar(45)	​unimportant value required by cTAKES (legacy) ​SourceType	​varchar(45)	​unimportant value required by cTAKES (legacy) ​TUI	​varchar(4)	​​unimportant value required by cTAKES (legacy) ​TextLength	​int	​length of term (all characters including spaces) ​RegexVariation	​int	​amount of variation: 0=none; 3=very; 1=default; see #Rules#parameters below; I suggest you just use "0"
+    ​WordOrder	​int	​how accurate must the given word order be; 2=exactly; 1=fword constraint; 0=no word order ​    Valence	​int	​this should just be "1"; pytakes not designed to work with this correctly

 #### Document Table ####
 This is the table containing the text you are in interesting in searching in.

 #### Example Config File ####